aarongeiser/rad-python/README.md

 1. Navigate to your project root directory and copy the contents of this repository to that location.
 2. Create a copy of `make_env.dist` and rename it to `make_env`.
 Update with your project specific information.
-3.  'make build'
+3.  `make build`
-4.  'make shell'
+4.  `make shell`
-5.  'pip install -r requirements.txt'
+5.  `pip install -r requirements.txt`
-6.  'python3 app.py'
+6.  `python3 app.py`

 # Success

 1. If successful, you will see "Running on http://0.0.0.0:5000/ (Press CTRL+C to quit)" in your console.
-2. In a web browser, navigate to 'http://localhost:5000' and you will see "Hello world!".
+2. In a web browser, navigate to `http://localhost:5000` and you will see "Hello world!".

 # Environment Variables